dhh1128/codecraft.co/six-learning-tips-for-tech-folks.md

 <strong>1.
 Look it up.</strong>

 If you're like me, you constantly encounter new acronyms, technoslang, APIs, languages, buzz words...
-Years ago, the effort to track down the meaning of such items was substantial--a trip to the library, maybe.
+Years ago, the effort to track down the meaning of such items was substantial &mdash; a trip to the library, maybe.
 Now you can usually define a term with 10 seconds of googletime, and you can get the skinny on fatter topics with a 30-second scan of a wikipedia topic.
 We spend so much of our time in front of screens; resolve now to make a habit out of looking up what you don't know.
 It will cost your schedule nothing, and keep you learning.

 <strong>2.
 Read.</strong>